santisbon/icloud-flatpak/FLATHUB.md

 This app uses minimal permissions following Flatpak best practices:
 - `--share=ipc` - Standard for desktop apps (X11 shared memory)
 - `--socket=wayland` / `--socket=fallback-x11` - Desktop environment integration

-**Base Application:** The app extends `org.gnome.Epiphany` as its base, which means:
-- Epiphany is bundled within the app (no separate installation needed)
+- `--talk-name=org.freedesktop.Flatpak` - Permission to spawn Epiphany as a separate Flatpak

+**External Dependency:** This app requires Epiphany to be installed separately:
+- Epiphany runs in its own sandbox with its own permissions
+- The launcher just spawns Epiphany windows with specific URLs
-- All necessary permissions (network, GPU, etc.) are inherited from the Epiphany base
+- Network, GPU, and browser permissions are handled by Epiphany itself
-- The launcher is self-contained and doesn't need additional runtime dependencies

 ## Flathub Guidelines